 Internally, I was dealing with my own demons.
 Granted this wasn't like the Southern California weather we were so used to, but still had I paid more attention we'd not be facing a potentially nightmarish situation.
 And there we were in that frozen snowy place crawling along on a dangerous highway in the dark in November.
 Now look what you've done!
 How do you feel now that you put your loved ones in danger just because it's your birthday.

 I glanced in my rear-view mirror looking for anything resembling a car--maybe a bumper or the curve of a car fender.
 Nothing there, or was there?
 If there were more cars, hopefully they were driving as slow as I was.
 Either we were lucky because there wasn't any traffic or there were more vehicles on the road which made it potentially more dangerous.
 I wasn't sure whether to be thankful or afraid.
 I silently prayed that if there was a driver behind me, which I couldn't see, he was more skilled at driving in this type of weather conditions or at least didn't do anything equally stupid.

-"I'm dying for a cigarette," my soon to be ex said.
+"I'm dying for a cigarette," my passenger said.

 I'm thinking, What the hell? .
 Instead I said, "You'd have to open the window, so no. I'm sorry, but it's already freezing in here.
 Would you like to drive?"

 I sagged inwardly.
 I really could have used a break.
 He no longer seemed sensitive to my needs.
 It was my first hint that it wasn't going to work out for us, and now I wasn't sure I wanted that anyway.